ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

 2. Extract the downloaded file and select the folder for your operating system.

-    * For "macOS" : Install the Client Binary – Copy the lsf binary to your system path (e.g., /usr/local/bin/) using:
+    * For "macOS": Install the Client Binary.
+Copy the lsf binary to your system path (for example, /usr/local/bin/) using:

     ```pre
     cp -pr lws_client10.1.0.15/mac-aarch64/lsf /usr/local/bin/
     ```

-    * For Linux (x86_64): Install the client binary by copying it to your system path (for example, /usr/bin/):
+    * For Linux (x86_64): Install the client binary by copying it to your system path (for example, /usr/bin/) using:

     ```pre
     cp -pr lws_client10.1.0.15/x86_64/lsf /usr/bin/